 What are Green Bonds?

-Such bonds are very alike to any ordinary bond with one distinguishing point.
+Such bonds are very similar to any ordinary bond with one distinguishing point.
 And, it is that the proceeds from the bonds go for the funding of projects with positive environmental impact.
 These projects could be developing renewable energy, green buildings, clean transportation, wastewater and water management projects, pollution prevention, and more.

 - What are Green Bonds?